 The proposed project would generate approximately 564 daily vehicle trips, including 52 AM peak hour trips and 63 PM peak hour trips.
 The trip generation includes trips from the clinic staff, clinic patients, CSULB students, and CSULB employees.
 Operational mobile noise was assessed using the Federal Highway Administration Traffic Noise Model Version 3.1 (TNM 3.1).
 Mobile noise levels were modeled for each noise monitoring location.
 Conservatively, PM peak hour trips, which represent the highest volume of trips over an hour, were modeled along East Campus Drive.
 Typically, project-generated noise level increases of 3 dBA or greater would be considered significant where exterior noise levels would exceed the normally acceptable noise level standard.
 Where noise levels would remain at or below the normally acceptable noise level standard with the project, noise level increases of 5 dBA or greater would be considered significant.
-As shown in Table 3.13-6, mobile noise generated by project trips would result in a maximum increase of 0.4 dBA $L{eq}$ along East Campus Drive compared to existing conditions.
+As shown in Table 3.13-6, mobile noise generated by project trips would result in a maximum increase of 0.4 dBA L{eq} along East Campus Drive compared to existing conditions.
 Vehicle trips would typically occur only during daytime hours and noise would not be generated continuously during the entire 24-hour period of a day.
-As the 24-hour CNEL noise level is calculated by averaging the 24 individual hourly noise levels (with sensitivity weighting applied for evening and nighttime hours) there is no potential for a non-continuous 0.4 dBA $L{eq}$ incremental increase in noise to result in a 3 dBA or more increase in CNEL.
+As the 24-hour CNEL noise level is calculated by averaging the 24 individual hourly noise levels (with sensitivity weighting applied for evening and nighttime hours) there is no potential for a non-continuous 0.4 dBA L{eq} incremental increase in noise to result in a 3 dBA or more increase in CNEL.
 Therefore, the proposed project would result in a less than significant impact to sensitive receptors as related to mobile source noise.

-Table 3.13-6: Off-site Mobile Noise Levels Along East Campus Drive
+Table 3.13-6:Off-site Mobile Noise Levels Along East Campus Drive

-Noise Monitoring Location/Receiver Existing Noise Level (dBA, L eq ) Project Noise Level (dBA, L eq ) New Ambient Noise Level (dBA, L eq ) Increase (dBA, L eq )
+Noise Monitoring Location/Receiver Existing Noise Level (dBA, Leq) Project Noise Level (dBA, L {eq}) New Ambient Noise Level (dBA, Leq) Increase (dBA, L5q)

 ST-1 64.0 44.8 64.1 0.1

 ST-2 62.2 52.0 62.6 0.4

 ST-3 74.3 51.1 74.3 0.0

 Note: 1. -4.5 dB for on intervening row of buildings and -1.5 dB for each subsequent row.
+2. Mitigation Measures includes a 5 dB reduction from equipment mufflers and a 10 dB reduction for temporary noise barriers.